mpl-extensions/mpl-interactions/docs/Contributing.rst

 Code Improvements
 -----------------

-All development for this library happens on Github at `mpl_interactions <https://github.com/ianhi/mpl-interactions>`_
+All development for this library happens on Github at `mpl_interactions <https://github.com/ianhi/mpl-interactions>`_.

 Seeing your changes
 ^^^^^^^^^^^^^^^^^^^

-If you are working in a Jupyter Notebook then in order to see your code changes you will need to either:
+If you are working in a Jupyter Notebook, then in order to see your code changes you will need to either:

 * Restart the Kernel every time you make a change to the code.
-* **Or** Make the function reload from the source file every time you run it by using `autoreload <https://ipython.readthedocs.io/en/stable/config/extensions/autoreload.html>`_.
+* **Or:** Make the function reload from the source file every time you run it by using `autoreload <https://ipython.readthedocs.io/en/stable/config/extensions/autoreload.html>`_.

 .. code-block:: python